Penn Museum: Asia

-The Asian Gallery is mounted in Harrison Rotunda, which measures ninety feet across and ninety feet from the floor.
+The Asia Galleries include Harrison Rotunda which measures ninety feet across and ninety feet from the floor.
 Since its completion in 1915, this gallery has showcased the Chinese collection.
 One of the central figures is a ceramic statue of a Luohan, reputed to be one of a group of eight or ten statues from a cave in Yizhou that date between 947 and 1234 CE.
 Other rare Chinese works of art on display are two of the six horse panels from Emperor Taizong's Mausoleum in Shaanxi Province.
 Each of these horses had names and poems commemorating their service in the fight to unify China during the Tang dynasty.
 The secular focus and historic realism of these reliefs marked a new direction in Chinese art.
 Four of the panels are at the Beilin Museum in Xi'an, while the only two to have left China were donated to the Penn Museum by Eldridge R. Johnson, the founder of the Victor Talking Machine Company.
-Johnson also donated the perfectly spherical crystal ball that sits in the center of the gallery, which is supposed to have belonged to Empress Cixi (1835–1908).
+Johnson also donated the perfectly spherical crystal ball that sits in the center of the gallery.
 Along with an Egyptian statue of Osiris, the Chinese crystal ball was stolen in 1988.
 Shortly afterwards, a student found its elegant silver stand, a stylized ocean wave, in a culvert not far from the museum.
 The items were recovered in 1991 after a museum volunteer saw the statue in an antique shop across the Schuylkill River in New Jersey.
 The FBI then traced the crystal ball to a home in New Jersey and returned it to the museum without a clue that would reveal who the original thieves were or how they committed the crime.